Automatic Heap Layout Manipulation for Exploitation: Experiments and Evaluation

 \textbf{RQ2: Is pseudo-random search an effective approach to heap-layout manipulation?}

-Without segregated storage, when there is no noise then 99\% of problems were solved, with most experiments taking 15 seconds or less.
-As noise is added the rate of success drops to 44\% and 49\% for a single noisy allocation, for \dlmalloc and \avrlibc respectively, and then to 30\% and 39\% for four noisy allocations.
+Without segregated storage, when there is no noise then 100-99\% of problems were solved, with most experiments taking 15 seconds or less.
+As noise is added the rate of success drops to 51\% and 46\% for a single noisy allocation, for \dlmalloc and \avrlibc respectively, and then to 41\% and 33\% for four noisy allocations.
 The extra constraints imposed on layout by segregated storage present more of a challenge.
-On noise-free runs the rate of success is 72\% and drops to 57\% and 51\% as one and four noisy allocations, respectively, are added.
-However, as noted in section~\ref{sec:synth_experiments}, if all 30 runs of each experiment are considered together then 78\% of the benchmarks are solved at least once.
+On noise-free runs the rate of success is 72\% and drops to 52\% and 37\% as one and four noisy allocations, respectively, are added.
+However, as noted in section~\ref{sec:synth_experiments}, if all 10 runs of each experiment are considered together then 78\% of the benchmarks are solved at least once.

-Overall, on the synthetic experiments it is clear that the effectiveness of pseudo-random search varies depending on whether segregated storage is in use, the amount of noise, the allocation order to corruption direction relationship and the available computational resources.
-In the best case scenarios pseudo-random search can solve problem instances in seconds, while in the more difficult ones it still attains a high enough success rate to be worthwhile given its simplicity.
+On the synthetic benchmarks it is clear that the effectiveness of pseudo-random search varies depending on whether segregated storage is in use, the amount of noise, the allocation order to corruption direction relationship and the available computational resources.
+In the best case, pseudo-random search can solve benchmarks in seconds, while in the more difficult ones it still attains a high enough success rate to be worthwhile given its simplicity.

-When embedded in SHRIKE, pseudo-random search approach also proved effective, with similar caveats relating to noise.
+When embedded in \SHRIKE, pseudo-random search approach also proved effective, with similar caveats relating to noise.
 100\% of noise-free problems were solved, while 40\% of those involving noise were.
 On average the search took less than 10 minutes and 750,000 candidates, for instances on which it succeeded.

 \textbf{RQ3: Can heap layout manipulation be automated effectively for real-world programs?}